 Eight entities, including six iGaming companies, are the first members of QOGC:

 - Flutter Entertainment

 Bet99, Betway, DraftKings, FanDuel, PokerStars, and RSI’s flagship brand, BetRivers, are each licensed to provide sports betting and online casino gaming in Ontario.
 BetMGM, the 50-50 joint venture between Entain and MGM Resorts International, also holds a license.

-BetMGM and PokerStars are also licensed for online poker in Ontario.
+BetMGM and PokerStars are also licensed for real money online poker in Ontario.
 The operators would presumably be interested in offering Québec online poker as well.

 Entain’s portfolio in Ontario also includes partycasino for online casino gaming and partysports for online sports betting.
 Its bwin and Sports Interaction brands offer both verticals, while partypoker is Entain’s poker platform.

 FanDuel and PokerStars are both Flutter brands.
 Meanwhile, Apricot Investments Limited is a venture capital firm with a portfolio of assets in the gaming industry, and Games Global Limited is an iGaming supplier.

 Stacked with operators, the coalition aims to persuade the Québec government to allow private companies to launch in the province — if for no other reason than the province stands to make more money in tax revenue through a revamped system rather than sticking with the current one.

 “[A] licensing system and regulation has allowed the Ontario government to receive substantial revenues from private gaming operators, estimated at more than $380 million CDN ($279.5 million USD) in the first year,” QOGC said.